Terry-Migwi/E-Commerce-Retail-Analysis/README.md

 ## E--Commerce-Retail-Analysis
 # Description of the project
-This project is on an e-commerce retailer in the United Kingdom's dataset.
+This project is on the dataset of an e-commerce retailer based in the United Kingdom.
 We were able to analyze the data using python and draw insights from the dataset.
 We also created a data report using google documents where we reported our findings and made slides using google slides for the final presentation.

 # Installation instructions
 Setup git clone https://github.com/Nasreenz/E--Commerce-Retail-Analysis.git and extract the zip file then open the colab Notebook, the data report file and the presentation slides.